HappySeaFox/sail/README.md

 It's pretty easy, isn't it? :smile: See [EXAMPLES](EXAMPLES.md) for more.

-### 2. `Advanced`: I want to load this damn animated GIF
+### 2. `Advanced`: I want to load this damn animated GIF from a file or memory

 See [EXAMPLES](EXAMPLES.md) for more.

-### 3. `Deep diver`: I want to load this damn animated GIF and have control over selected plugins and output pixel formats
+### 3. `Deep diver`: I want to load this damn animated GIF from a file or memory and have control over selected plugins and output pixel formats

 See [EXAMPLES](EXAMPLES.md) for more.